 By seeing the entire board, you gain extra context into when your turn is, what your opponents have been drafting recently, position runs, and players that might become unavailable when it is your turn.

 This information is absolutely critical during a draft, where you may not have that much time to make a decision.

-If you are presenting your draft on the big screen, you can impress your leaguemates by turning on dark theme.
+If you are presenting your draft on the big screen, you can impress your leaguemates by using either light or dark mode.

 Flexible start times

 On ESPN, Yahoo!, and other platforms, we have to set a draft time in advance, and stick to that time no matter what.

 Countless times, we've needed to push back the draft 30 minutes to 1 hour due to team meetings or people stuck in traffic, and have ended up with a few autopicks for the first 2 rounds, when everyone would have been fine waiting an extra 30 minutes.